beatwad/sql_ex_database/README.md

 - painting
 - ships

-All databases are in XML format because sql-ex.ru site accepts database schemes in that formats.
+All databases are in XML format because sql-ex.ru site accepts database schemes in that format only.